4 Eyes Photography

 Terry Gruber pioneered the shift toward photojournalistic wedding photography over 25 years ago.
 The city’s top wedding planners seek out his team of photographers, who are skilled at capturing the splendor of lavish settings such as the Pierre and the Plaza.
 Film and digital options are available.
 From $6,500.

 15 W. 26th St., nr.
 Broadway, second fl. ; 212-262-9777; gruberphotographers.com

-A former AP photojournalist, Gulnara Samoilova has three decades of experience, which includes fine-art projects, shooting the Olympics in Atlanta and Salt Lake City, and documenting celebrities such as Charlize Theron and Jude Law.
+A former AP photojournalist, Gulnara Samoilova has three decades of experience, including fine-art projects, shooting the Olympics in Atlanta and Salt Lake City, and documenting celebrities such as Charlize Theron and Jude Law.
 She received a Pulitzer Prize nomination for her coverage of September 11 and accepts only a limited number of weddings per year.
-From $7,500 for Samoilova (includes album); $4,500 for an associate.
+From $4,900.

 Guy Heart Studio

 As the resident photographer at the Waldorf Astoria and several other New York venues, such as the Roosevelt Hotel and the New York Botanical Garden, Heart knows how to make artificial light look natural and find the most exquisite backdrops to add atmosphere.
 He also does videography.
 From $4,500.